Chimoney/Chimoney-SpaceYaTech-Hackathon/CONTRIBUTING.md

 ## Getting Started

-1. Fork this repository to your GitHub account.

-2. Clone the forked repository to your local machine.

-3. Create a new branch for your contributions
+1. Create a new issue for the solution you wish to work on or ask to be assigned any of the issues we currently have [here](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues)

+2. Work on the solution and when you're sure it's complete, create a PR

 ## Guidelines for Contributions